Mr Illy talks espresso and illycaffè

 Yes, about three years ago, we decided to extend our offer with 'Monoarabica', representing the single ingredients behind our signature blend.
 We have six of them so far and will be increasing the range to nine soon.
 So customers can try our single-origin coffees and compare the individual tastes with the holistic result achieved in the blend.

 Sometimes they drink a single-origin variety on a particular occasion or "coffee moment" and the blend for so-called 'normal usage'.
 Usually, however, people will go back to the blend, once they have tried the single-origin.

 How important an export market is Germany for you, and will its relative importance increase or decrease over the next few years?

-Germany is probably our no. 4- or 5-country worldwide, and it is likely to become more important.
+Germany is probably our number four or number five country worldwide, and it is likely to become more important.
 Obviously this will depend on our own efforts in terms of marketing and distribution, but equally obviously on the consumer as well.

 Clearly, the market is moving in our favour.
 Younger Germans differ from older generations in that they are much more cosmopolitan.
 Most of them speak English, and their tastes are very international.
 So I see considerably more opportunity for a more sophisticated product like illy now than only a decade ago.

 If one looks at the average coffee shelves of a German food multiple, one obviously finds Nescafé and Jacobs as well as own label.
 But one often also sees Segafredo and Lavazza there.
 Why are you pursuing a different distribution policy to your rivals?